ubergard/pix2circ/docs/readme.rst

 We have 3 working algorithms you can choose from.
 We have assigned numbers to chose which algorithm you want to use.
-We have prepared two binary images, the batman logo and the kfc logo, converted them into 0's and 1's and exported them to a .txt file.
+We have added two images, the batman logo and the kfc logo, converted them into 0's and 1's and exported them to a .txt file.
 Namely batman.txt and kfc.txt, the batman logo is a bit small, the results are shown better with the kfc image. |br|